XilinJia/XilinJia.github.io/_posts/2023-05-31-apfel-gedanken.md

 ---

 The other day, I learned this random German sentence:
-> ==Wenn du und ich jeweils einen Apfel haben und wir diese Äpfel tauschen, dann haben wir noch immer jeweils einen Apfel.
-Wenn du und ich aber jeweils einen Gedanken haben und wir diese Gedanken tauschen, dann hat jeder von uns zwei Gedanken.==
+> **Wenn du und ich jeweils einen Apfel haben und wir diese Äpfel tauschen, dann haben wir noch immer jeweils einen Apfel.
+Wenn du und ich aber jeweils einen Gedanken haben und wir diese Gedanken tauschen, dann hat jeder von uns zwei Gedanken.**

 It's translated into English as:
-> ==If you and I each have an apple and we trade those apples, we still have an apple each.
-But if you and I each have one thought and we exchange these thoughts, then each of us has two thoughts.==
+> **If you and I each have an apple and we trade those apples, we still have an apple each.
+But if you and I each have one thought and we exchange these thoughts, then each of us has two thoughts.**

 I didn't know who had said this.
-Googled and found it was by ==George Bernard Shaw==.
+Googled and found it was by **George Bernard Shaw**.

 ### Excellent thoughts!